Optimal variance stopping with linear diffusions: Proof of Theorem (Case (I))

-As was noticed in the proof of Lemma \ref{lemma stop}, the maximum point of the ratio $\frac{z^2-2cz}{S(z)}$ is on $(2c,\beta)$.
+As was noticed in the proof of Lemma \ref{lemma stop}, the maximum point of the ratio $\frac{z^2-2cz}{S(z)}$ is attained on $(2c,\beta)$.
 Moreover, it can be easily checked that since $c>0$, the ratio $\frac{z-c}{\frac{1}{2}z-c}$ is $z$-decreasing and positive for $z>2c$.
 As we assumed the positive mapping $\frac{S'(z)}{S(z)}z$ to be non-decreasing, we see that for any $c\in\I$ there is at most one $z_c>2c$ satisfying the first order optimality condition \eqref{eq c cond}.
-Consequently, the optimal stopping time $\tau_{(0,z_c)}$ is unique.
+Consequently, for each $c$ there exists exactly one $z_c$ maximizing $\frac{z^2-2cz}{S(z)}$.
+From \eqref{eq c cond} we also see that $z_c$ must be $c$-continuous under the stated monotonicity condition.